 Coursework is Watered Down

-And what about the coursework: either self-directed or classroom?
-The longest treatment would be found as a single course among all of the project management courses in a four-year project management degree for some other major, such as Engineering, Project Management, Business Management, or even Construction schools.
+What about the coursework, either self-directed or classroom?
+The longest treatment would be found as a semester course — from among the Project Management courses in a four-year project management degree for some other major, such as Engineering, Project Management, Business Management, or even Construction schools.
 One course!

 And in that one course?
 Well, they use the same texts we were speaking about, the ones that vainly try to cover everything there is to know about Project Time Management between one set of book covers.